 We place great importance on our pupils contributing generously and compassionately to our wider society.
 We aim to foster an attitude of service.

 - See situations objectively

 - View crises positively

 - Develop and improve their own virtues and habits

 Topics of tutorials with pupils will include

-An essential key to full personal development lies in having personalised goals.
-These goals need to be appropriate, easy to remember, specific, achievable and able to be evaluated.
+An essential key to full personal development lies in having individual goals.
+These goals must be appropriate, easy to remember, specific, achievable and easily evaluated.

 Making the most of the parent-tutor meeting

-The regular meetings between parents and the tutor are a valuable assistance to parents in the exercise of their privilege and duty as ‘first educators’.
+Regular meetings between parents and the tutor are of a valuable assistance to parents when carrying out their privilege and duty as ‘primary educators’.
 The parents receive the tutor’s full support through: